pism/pism/doc/sphinx/modeling-dynamics.rst

    * - :opt:`-stress_balance ssa+sia`
      - The recommended sliding law, which gives the SIA+SSA hybrid stress balance.
-       Combines SSA-computed velocity, using pseudo-plastic till, with SIA-computed velocity according to the combination in [Winkelmannetal2011]_; similar to [BBssasliding]_.
+       Combines SSA-computed velocity, using pseudo-plastic till, with SIA-computed velocity according to the combination in :cite:`Winkelmannetal2011`; similar to :cite:`BBssasliding`.
 Floating ice uses SSA only.

    * - :opt:`-stress_balance prescribed_sliding+sia`
      - Use the constant-in-time prescribed sliding velocity in combination with the